-Network Key Result Areas Reporting Frequency Reporting Level Availability Planned versus Actual Availability Quarterly Pricing Zone Speed Capability versus Actual Speed ^{II} Quarterly Pricing Zone Planned Cycle Time versus Actual Cycle Time Quarterly Pricing Zone Network Path Capability measuring number of paths used versus paths removed.
-Reliability (System Losses) Coal Chain Losses - ARTC cause.
-[TM] Quarterly Network Coal Chain Losses - non-ARTC cause. ^v Quarterly Network Network Performance Paths per tonne (planned versus actual). ^{VI} Quarterly Network i The comparison between the assumed path availability in the construction of the Network Path capability through the Hunter Valley corridor capacity strategy, the planned path availability used for planning based on ARTC annual maintenance declaration and the actual path availability for operations following the removal of paths through maintenance events.
+Network Key Result Areas Reporting Frequency Reporting Level Availability Planned versus Actual Availability i Quarterly Pricing Zone Speed Capability versus Actual Travel Speedil Quarterly Pricing Zone Planned Cycle Time versus Actual Travel Timeiii Quarterly Pricing Zone Network Path Capability measuring number of paths used versus paths removed.
+Reliability (System Losses) Coal Chain Losses - ARTC cause. iv Quarterly Network Coal Chain Losses - non-ARTC cause. v Quarterly Network

-ACCC oversight

-(i) For the avoidance of doubt:
+Network Key Result Areas Reporting Frequency Reporting Level Network Performance Paths per tonne (planned versus actual). vi Quarterly Network

-(i) ARTC or any RCG member may treat any dispute in relation to the Network Key Result Areas and the process outlined in this Schedule D as a Dispute to be resolved in accordance with section 3.15; and ii The comparison between the assumed section speed capabilities used in the construction of the Network Path capability through the Hunter Valley corridor capacity strategy, the actual speed capability based on ARTC maintenance requirements and the actual speeds achieved by Operators through the sections over the period.
-The operational requirements including crew changes and train crossings are included in the actual data.

-The comparison between the optimal train cycle time for a given load point, the average planned cycle time for the train units as a result of daily plan, and the average actual cycle time achieved by Operators over the period.
-The operational requirements including crew changes and train crossings need to be included in the actual data.

-Path usages unavailable or cancelled due to actual system losses caused by ARTC.
+- i The comparison between the assumed path availability in the construction of the Network Path capability through the Hunter Valley corridor capacity strategy, the planned path availability used for planning based on ARTC annual maintenance declaration and the actual path availability for operations following the removal of paths through maintenance events. - ii The comparison between the assumed section speed capabilities used in the construction of the Network Path capability through the Hunter Valley corridor capacity strategy, the actual speed capability based on ARTC maintenance requirements and the actual speeds achieved by Operators through the sections over the period.
+The operational requirements including crew changes and train crossings are included in the actual data. - iii The comparison between the optimal train cycle time for a given load point, the average planned cycle time for the train units as a result of daily plan, and the average actual cycle time achieved by Operators over the period.
+The operational requirements including crew changes and train crossings need to be included in the actual data. - iv Path usages unavailable or cancelled due to actual system losses caused by ARTC.
 Measured by reference to the long term planning requirement (as determined in accordance with System Assumptions), short term adjustments (daily train plan) and actual requirements.
-(See: System True-Up prescribed at Schedule 2 of the Indicative Access Holder Agreement).

-Path usages unavailable or cancelled due to actual system losses arising from parties other than ARTC.
+(See: System True-Up prescribed at Schedule 2 of the Indicative Access Holder Agreement). - v Path usages unavailable or cancelled due to actual system losses arising from parties other than ARTC.
 Measured by reference to the long term planning requirement (as determined in accordance with System Assumptions), short term adjustments (daily train plan) and actual requirements.
-Refer System True-Up prescribed at Schedule 2 of the Indicative Access Holder Agreement.

-^{vi} The total number of actual paths utilised by zone divided by the total number of actual tonnes delivered to the Newcastle Ports by Zone for the period.
+Refer System True-Up prescribed at Schedule 2 of the Indicative Access Holder Agreement. - vi The total number of actual paths utilised by zone divided by the total number of actual tonnes delivered to the Newcastle Ports by Zone for the period.

-(ii) without limitation to section 3.15, the ACCC may direct ARTC to vary the Network Key Result Areas, where it determines that this is appropriate, having regard to the matters in item (b).